 Clinical signs of bites by venomous snakes can vary tremendously, principally depending on the type of snake involved, location and number of bites, and the amount of venom injected.
-Providers should become familiar with indigenous snakes in deployed areas and seek guidance on specific management recommendations in preparation for deployments.
-Information on
+HCPs should be-Insect Envenomation 78 come familiar with indigenous snakes in deployed areas and seek guidance on specific management recommendations in preparation for deployments.
+Information on indigenous venomous snakes in each AO can be found in the Veterinary Medical Threat Brief from the MDVSS or the component command veterinarian.